getbouncer/apidocs/android/liveness_android_integration.md

     LivenessActivity.start(
         /* activity or fragment */ this,
         /* apiKey */ "<YOUR_API_KEY_HERE>",
-        /* side of the card to scan */ CardSides.FRONT,
+        /* side of the card to scan */ CardSides.NUMBER_SIDE,
         /* issuer identification number (iin) */ cardNumber.substring(0, 6),
         /* last four digits of the card number */ cardNumber.substring(cardNumber.length() - 4)
     );